My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-The Setsubun Tsuina Ceremony, which takes place on a Sunday this year, begins with a procession in the temple grounds in front of the Sangedatsumon Gate, an Important Cultural Property of Japan.
+The Setsubun Tsuina Ceremony, which takes place on a Monday this year, begins with a procession in the temple grounds in front of the Sangedatsumon Gate, an Important Cultural Property of Japan.
 Men and women born in the current year of the eastern zodiac wear formal kamishimo kimono and lead the procession.
 They are followed by preschool children wearing colorful handmade kamishimo.
 Members of dog appreciation clubs also join the procession with their pets, brightening the temple precincts.
-Mochi rice cakes are pounded on a specially erected stage, and temple priests and preschool children perform the Oni-Mondo ceremony, throwing out beans to drive away demons.
+Mochi rice cakes are pounded on a specially erected stage, and preschool children perform the Oni-Mondo ceremony, throwing out beans to drive away demons.
 The main bean-tossing ceremony is performed by celebrities, including sumo wrestlers, sumo stable masters, athletes, and entertainers.

 Please check the official event website for the latest updates on opening dates and times, prices, and other information.